 Posting a Video

-To submit a video posting for the digital displays located throughout the UC and the SLP, please contact the UC/SLP Digital Display Team at firstname.lastname@example.org or visit us in UC 232.
+To submit a video posting for the digital displays located throughout the UC and the SLP, please contact the UC/SLP Digital Display Team at email@example.com or visit us in SLP 302.
 At the current time, we are being highly selective about the video content of the Digital Displays.
-Please be note that any content that does not reflect USD's Core Values will be denied.
+Please note that any student-created videos must include a disclaimer identifying the student organization affiliated with the piece.
+The Creative Zone can assist with this process.

 - Accepted flyer file types are .pdf, .jpg, .png, or .gif